Weak in the Presence of Beauty (album)

-Weak in the Presence of Beauty is the second and final studio album by English band Floy Joy, which was produced by Don Was and released by Virgin in 1986.
+Weak in the Presence of Beauty is the second and final studio album by the English band Floy Joy, which was produced by Don Was and released in 1986 by Virgin Records.

-The album's title track was released as the lead single and reached No. 85 in the UK Singles Chart.
+The album's title track was released as the lead single and reached No. 85 on the UK singles chart.
 "Friday Night in This Cold City" was also released as a single but did not chart.

 Background

 In 1985, Floy Joy underwent member changes with the departure of founding member Shaun Ward and singer Carroll Thompson.
 The band's percussionist and backing vocalist, Desy Campbell, became the lead vocalist and multi-instrumentalist Rob Clarke joined the group.

 Speaking of the album, Michael Ward told Music Week in 1986, "The album is as abstract as the first one, but you've got to look a little below the surface, read the lyrics and listen to the album, then you'll get a complete picture."